You’ve likely heard that CBD products can be great for anxiety. But which type of CBD is the best? Should you use full-spectrum or broad-spectrum CBD?

 All of these ingredients work in synergy, producing what researchers have dubbed the cannabis “entourage effect” (1).

-Put simply, the entourage effect means that all of the phytochemicals in cannabis produce greater effects together than on their own.
-That’s why it’s better to use products made from the whole cannabis plant rather than a purified extract.
+Put simply, the entourage effect means that all of the compounds in cannabis produce greater effects together than on their own.
+That’s why using full-spectrum CBD products is better than those made with pure CBD.

 Multiple studies have shown evidence of the entourage effect.
 For example, a 2018 review of epilepsy patients found that CBD-rich full-spectrum cannabis extracts were four times more potent and produced fewer side effects than pure CBD (2).

-The bottom line is that full-spectrum CBD products tend to be more effective than those containing pure CBD (isolate).
+The bottom line is that full-spectrum CBD products are more effective than those containing pure CBD (isolate).

 What is Broad-Spectrum CBD?

-As a result, broad-spectrum CBD products are slightly weaker than full-spectrum ones since you’re missing one active ingredient.
+As a result, broad-spectrum CBD products are slightly weaker than full-spectrum ones since you’re missing one beneficial active compound.

 It’s also important to note that the THC is removed to the point of being undetectable on cannabis lab tests, so trace amounts might remain.
 As such, it’s theoretically possible to test positive for THC if you use broad-spectrum products repeatedly.